SemukeloMathe/Java_Mastery_Series/Part 1 - Fundamentals/README.md

 - Conditional Statements enable us to check for certain criteria and respond how we want based on that criteria.
 - We use the keyword **if** to check for a condition followed by the logic in parenthesis.
 - If the conditional is false, the block is omitted.
+- There is another conditional statememnt called **else if** which allows us to add more conditional statements.

 ## Key Notes